-The indicator comes on to alert you that the front passenger's front airbag has been turned off.
-This occurs when the front passenger's weight sensors detect 65 lbs (29 kg) or less, the weight of an infant or small child, on the seat.
+The indicator comes on to alert you that the passenger's front airbag has been turned off.
+This occurs when the weight sensors detect about 65 lbs (29 kg) or less, the weight of an infant or small child, on the seat.